 - Has the employee already cashed out annual leave in the past 12 months?

 - Is the employee run down and stressed and needing some time away from the workplace?

 - What is the current workload for the employee and business?

 - Manage employee leave accruals to avoid excessive leave entitlements.

-If you have an annual leave policy in your workplace best practice would suggest have the above outlined in this policy.
+It is best practice to have an annual leave policy.
+All these items should be set out in it.
 Employees then know the rules and process for cashing out annual leave.

-If you need advice in regards to cashing out annual leave or creating an annual leave policy give HR Gurus a call on 1300 959 560 and one of our highly experienced Gurus will be able to help.
+If you need advice about cashing out annual leave or creating an annual leave policy, give HR Gurus a call on 1300 959 560.
+One of our highly-experienced Gurus will be able to help.